An Overview of the Walking

 The quality is graded from one star (*) to three stars (***).
 Such a classification is even more subjective than the difficulty, and such is the quality of the walking in the area, it is difficult not to give top marks to everything!
 However, the walks described are a selection, and one star walks have been excluded.

 Two types of timings are used in the descriptions.
 The timings between landmarks are based on steady walking, and are intended to be of help with navigation.
 The total timings for the walk, and for the ascent and descent are intended to indicate elapsed times, inclusive of meal breaks, and the occasional break to rest the legs, take a photograph, or identify a flower.
 These are not intended to be super accurate, and have been rounded up or down as the whim dictates.
+For the shorter walks it means that you have more time available to dally and enjoy your surroundings.
 Providing you set off at a reasonably early hour, all walks described can be completed in time to enjoy a late afternoon beer at your favourite café.

 "Essential items of navigation equipment are the IGN 1:25,000 map, a compass, and the ability and willingness to use them both."